 - The average Facebook user likes 13 posts per month, makes five comments and shares one post.
 If you post compelling content that encourages engagement, it will help you get your share of likes, comments, and shares.

-About 90 million small businesses use Facebook, with most of them using free tools like Facebook Pages, groups, and Messenger.
+About 90 million small businesses use Facebook, with most of them taking full advantage of all of the ways to connect that Facebook offers.
 Organic reach faces increased challenges, but only 24.6% of pages currently use paid media.
-It’s predicted that 87.1% of U.S. marketers will use Facebook marketing in 2020.
-When it comes to advertising:

 - The average price for an ad decreased by 4% in Q2 2019.
 This is a change in the trend, which had seen ad prices increasing.